A Penny Well Spent

 ‘Quick, grab his legs,’ said Faucet.

 Together they lifted him up and carried him back, with quite a struggle, to the taxi.
-They chucked him in the back and asked The Driver to take them to the hospital.
+They sat him in the back and asked The Driver to take them to the hospital.
+With a curious glance at the semi-naked man in the back of his car, he obliged and set off for the hospital.

-‘Hello,’ said the woman behind the desk.
+‘Hello,’ said the woman behind the desk, with a half-hearted smile that looked so unnatural it could have been borrowed from someone else.
 ‘May I help you?’

 ‘Hello,’ said Clifford, pushing the glasses that he’d worn as a disguise back up the bridge of his nose.
 ‘My name is Bob Holness and this is my wife of 20 years, Janet.
 We’re originally from Leicester but we moved here a few months ago to open up a patisserie or hotel, which we’re looking to furnish with some of your toilets.’